π SharePoint REST API Proxy for local Front-end development tool-chains

 Form-based authentication (Forefront TMG)

 For more information please check node-sp-auth credential options and wiki pages.
-Auth settings are stored inside ./config/private.json
+Auth settings are stored inside ./config/private.json.

 PnPjs